backstage/backstage/.changeset/smart-ads-rush.md

 '@backstage/core-components': patch
 ---

-Make the documentation pages printable (also handy for exporting to pdf when go-green)
+Make the documentation pages printable (also handy for exporting to PDF)